 Although using transactions can help application performance, do not take this tip too far.
 Leaving transactions active can reduce throughput by holding locks on rows for long times, preventing other users from accessing the rows.
 Commit transactions in intervals that allow maximum concurrency.

 Choosing the Right Transaction Model

 Many systems support distributed transactions; that is, transactions that span multiple connections.
-Distributed transactions are at least four times slower than normal transactions due to the logging and network I/O necessary to communicate between all the components involved in the distributed transaction (the JDBC driver, the transaction monitor, and the database system).
+Distributed transactions are at least four times slower than normal transactions due to the logging and network I/O necessary to communicate between all the components involved in the distributed transaction (the JDBC driver, the transaction monitor, the Hibernate vs JPA framework and the database system).
 Unless distributed transactions are required, avoid using them.
 Instead, use local transactions when possible.
 It should be noted that many Java application servers typically provide a default transaction behavior that utilizes distributed transactions.